Everything You Need to Know about Tutoring on Cambly

 6. Last but not least…

 Be clear with your usual students if you are going to take a break or stop using Cambly.
-A lot of my students shared with me how they felt that I had abandoned them after I took a few weeks off last year.
+Some students shared with me how they felt that I had abandoned them after I took a few weeks off last year.
 Sometimes I get new students who are sad because their usual tutor disappeared without a trace.

-I realized that some of these people truly look forward to chatting with their tutors, and that I had become a part of their daily lives.
+I realized that some of these people truly look forward to chatting with their tutors.
+I had become a part of their daily lives.
 It was really touching to know that they appreciated talking to me and missed me when I was gone.
 I missed a lot of them too!

 Well, there you go!
 If you managed to read all of this, you can probably tell by now that I am a professional babbler.
 It helps me a lot on Cambly!